Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Numerical analysis

 In Fig.\tref{fig:C0_psv} we study the $\DY$-behavior of the NLA-resummed $\DY$-distribution under a progressive variation of $\mu_R$ and $\mu_F$ scales in the wider range given by $1 < C_\mu < 30$.
-Notably, the sensitivity of predictions on the $C_\mu$ parameter is rather weak for the $J/\psi$-plus-jet channel, while it becomes more evident at larger values of $\DY$ for the $\Upsilon$-plus-jet reaction.
+Upper (lower) plots contain predictions obtained via {\tt ZCW19$^{(+)}$} FFs.
+Ancillary panels below primary plots show the reduced distributions, \emph{i.e.} divided by $C_0$ taken at $C_\mu = 1$.
+As a first remark, we note that the magnitude of $C_0$ is almost independent on the choice of the quarkonium FF set.
+Notably, the sensitivity of {\tt ZCW19} predictions on the $C_\mu$ parameter is rather weak for the $J/\psi$-plus-jet channel, while it becomes more evident at larger values of $\DY$ for the $\Upsilon$-plus-jet reaction.
+Conversely, when {\tt ZCW19$^{+}$} functions are used, $J/\psi$-plus-jet emissions exhibit almost the same patter, while $\Upsilon$-plus-jet detections become less sensitive to scale variation when $\DY$ grows.
+This is an indication that employing a complete NRQCD input, built in terms of both initial-scale heavy-quark and gluon functions, leads to a stronger stabilizing pattern than the one achievable by relying on the quark input only.
 Combining this information with the arguments presented above, we can easily explain the size of error bands for NLA results in upper panels of Fig.\tref{fig:C0_HSA}.
 Indeed, the major contribution to scale uncertainty comes, at least for the $J/\psi$-plus-jet emission, from variation of $\mu_R$ and $\mu_F$ in the $1/2 < C_\mu < 1$ lower sub-range.
 Here, the value of energy scales comes closer, even if still larger, to DGLAP-evolution thresholds connected to heavy-quark masses and this generates some instabilities which in turn lead to an increased scale-variation sensitivity of our predictions.
-As for the $\Upsilon$-plus-jet case, since the threshold connected to the $b$-quark mass is larger and thus closer to the energy range provided by our final-state kinematic selection, the sensitivity to scale variation turns out to be larger.